Kafū, aged forty-one.

 April 22nd.

-Early in the morning, three or four apprentice geishas from Shin-Tomi-chō came barging in; they ordered shiruko via telephone, ate, and sang.
+In the early morning, three or four apprentice geishas from Shin-Tomichō came crowding in; ordering shiruko via telephone, they ate and sang.

-The apprentice geishas had made my lodgings their favored playground of late; from time to time they came barging in with their practice books, startling me from sleep.
+The apprentice geishas had of late made my lodgings their favored playground; from time to time they came barging in with practice books in hand, startling me from sleep.

-The rickshaw puller from Yoroshita Kurumayado Wada-ya believed my lodgings to be the residence of an arts instructor.
+The rickshaw puller from Yarigashima Kurumaya Waday apparently believed my lodgings to be the residence of an entertainment instructor.

-As noon approached, the sky suddenly darkened and wind and rain assailed.
+As noon approached, the sky suddenly darkened, and wind and rain assailed us.

 After about half an hour, it cleared.

-In the evening, I dined at Fūgetsudō in Ginza with Umekichi and his wife, Hachirō, and others.
+In the evening, I dined at Ginza Fūgetsudō with Umekichi and his wife, geisha Hachirō, and others.

 April 23rd.